Suicide Prevention

 U.S. Department of Veterans Affairs Suicide Prevention Resources

-• A Youth Suicide Prevention Seminar for Parents and Communities” is designed specifically for parents.
-The seminar tackles the tough subject of youth suicide and provides strategies of awareness and prevention for parents and other adults.
+• Designed specifically for parents, this seminar addresses youth suicide and provides strategies for awareness and prevention for parents and other adults.

 Jason Foundation Resource Library